Improving WordPress Code With Modern PHP

 Trusted by 200,000+ folks.

 Due to backwards compatibility, WordPress hasn’t taken advantage of new PHP features released after PHP 5.2.4.
 Fortunately, WordPress will soon require PHP 5.6+ and even PHP 7.0+ not long after that.
-This article makes a tour of the PHP features newly-available to WordPress, and attempts to suggest how these can be used to produce better software.
+The recent release of Gutenberg could be a sign of the good times to come.
+In this article, Leonardo Losoviz makes a tour of the PHP features newly-available to WordPress, and attempts to suggest how these can be used to produce better software.

 WordPress was born fifteen years ago, and because it has historically preserved backwards compatibility, newer versions of its code couldn’t make full use of the latest capabilities offered by the newer versions of PHP.
 While the latest version of PHP is 7.3.2, WordPress still offers support up to PHP 5.2.4.